-The volume of Program Product collected is measured via "container capacity volume" (CCV), also known as "equivalent litres of containers" (ELC) and the "residual recovery volume" (RRV).
-CCV is defined as the measurement of the maximum capacity of containers, if they were full, returned through the Program.
-CCV figures are extrapolated from the number of "tubskids" of Program Products managed by the program.
+An alternative approach is to measure the volume of Program Product containers collected using "container capacity volume" (CCV), also known as "equivalent litres of containers" (ELC).
+CCV is the measure of the maximum capacity of containers, if they were full, returned through the Program.
+CCV values are extrapolated from the number of "tubskids" of Program Products managed by the Program.
 Tubskids are collection bins used to transport containers of Program Products from collection sites to processing facilities.
-In contrast, RRV represents the actual quantity of residual paint (excluding containers) collected by the Program, measured in litres.
-An increase in RRV over time generally indicates an improvement in program performance, however many other factors unrelated to program performance may explain an increase or decrease in RRV over time, such as population change, consumer purchasing habits, housing market activity, product reformulation and regulatory changes.
-As a result of these changing factors, CCV is used to create performance metrics and targets for this Stewardship Plan.
+In order to reduce the variability that can result from changes in external market conditions, CCV is used by the Program as the metric for collection quantity, and RRV is used to calculate the recovery rate.